zainkhatri/mcc-genai-guild/COMPLETE_EVAL.md

 This comparative study demonstrates that modern large language models can achieve high accuracy on specialized Islamic Knowledge questions, with **Gemini 1.5 Pro** and **GPT-4 O1** leading the pack.
 However, results can vary widely depending on the maturity and fine-tuning of each model.

-By sharing these findings, we aim to empower the community to select the best models for Islamic educational and research purposes and to continue improving them through further fine-tuning.
+By sharing these findings, we aim to empower the community to select the best models for Islamic educational and research purposes and to continue improving them through further fine-tuning.gi